marlcplhra/SSCard/README.md

 - DREAM [VLD2022]: the SOTA estimator for approximate string queries.
 - LPLM [SIGMOD2024]: the SOTA estimator for LIKE predicates.

-Except MO, the code are all from their corresponding Github repositories.
+Except for MO, all the code is sourced from their respective GitHub repositories.
 We implement MO based on the original paper.

 Run MO:
 ```